LukeSavefrogs/wsadmin-type-hints/docs/getting_started/tips-n-tricks.md

     1. To provide a **oneliner** fix, easier to _copy-paste_, thus _reducing errors_;
     1. To **elude linters and static type checkers** like `pylint` or `mypy` which consider this an error _(while it is only a false positive, since we're dealing with old legacy Python versions)_.
+    1. The inner `exec` call serves the sole purpose of safe guarding in case the script is being executed (while testing) on Python 3.x (the `SyntaxError` raised when trying to assign a keyword cannot be catched).

 !!! quote "Source"
     This **workaround** is inspired by [this SO answer](https://stackoverflow.com/q/31042827/8965861){: target=_blank}.